cedaro/simple-page-sidebars/readme.txt

 Some themes create different sidebars for their various page templates, which means there isn't a default sidebar that can be replaced.
 The only workaround to continue using Simple Page Sidebars in this instance is to create a child theme to force page templates with custom sidebars to use the default sidebar.

 == Changelog ==

+= 1.1.2 =
+* Changed the parent file of the "Edit Sidebar" screen to remove the small gap between submenu items.

 = 1.1.1 =
 * Worked around the slashing weirdness in WordPress API.